FAKHRI LAB

 Schedule:

 Want to join?
-Check out our schedule to see the planned readings or to sign up as a discussion leader!
+Check out our schedule to see the planned readings and reach out to Hyun or Will to let us know you're coming!

 Feedback: